-- 6. On a physical map of the world, use cardinal directions, map scales, key/legend, and title to locate East Asia.
+- On a physical map of the world, use cardinal directions, map scales, key/legend, and title to locate East Asia.
 Locate important physical features (e.g. the Huang He [Yellow] River and Chang Jiang [Yangtze] Rivers, and the Himalayan Mountains) and other characteristics of the region.
-Use other kinds of maps (e.g., landform, population, climate) to determine important characteristics of this region. - 7.
-On a political map of the region, demonstrate map reading skills to distinguish countries, capitals, and other cities and to describe their absolute location (using latitude and longitude coordinates) and relative location (relationship to other countries, cities, or bodies of water); use knowledge of maps to complement information gained from text about a city, country or region. - 8.
-Explain how absolute and relative locations, major physical characteristics, climate and natural resources in this region have influenced settlement patterns, population size, and economies of the countries.
+Use other kinds of maps (e.g., landform, population, climate) to determine important characteristics of this region. - On a political map of the region, demonstrate map reading skills to distinguish countries, capitals, and other cities and to describe their absolute location (using latitude and longitude coordinates) and relative location (relationship to other countries, cities, or bodies of water); use knowledge of maps to complement information gained from text about a city, country or region.

+3. Explain how absolute and relative locations, major physical characteristics, climate and natural resources in this region have influenced settlement patterns, population size, and economies of the countries.

+b.
 Early East Asian societies, religions, and cultures Ancient China, c.
-1600 BCE-500 CE and evaluate the ways in which they are similar to or different from the characteristics of societies in other regions of the world.
+1600 BCE-500 CE [7.T2b]